carbon-design-system/carbon-website-archive/src/content/guidelines/motion/resources.md

   <clickable-tile title="Motion Generator" href="https://ibm.github.io/motion/" type="resource"></clickable-tile>
 </grid-wrapper>

-## Motion Design Strategy
+## Motion design strategy

 Follow these steps to assess your interface for purposeful motion:

 1. Define the goals and values of product.
-1. Establish information hierarchy within the view.
+2. Establish information hierarchy within the view.
-1. Identify the journey you will guide users through
+3. Identify the journey you will guide users through
-1. Identify key moments and opportunities for UI motion in the journey.
+4. Identify key moments and opportunities for UI motion in the journey.
 Examples:
     - Give feedback, such as hover states, active states component behaviors, such as opening a drop-down menu
     - Solutions to a UX need, such as reducing cognitive load with progressive disclosure
     - Provide guidance, such as revealing a call to action Primary action button to draw users’ attention
-1. Assign or determine either efficient or enthusiastic motion
+5. Assign or determine either efficient or enthusiastic motion
-1. Prototype and test
+6. Prototype and test

-## Evaluation Checklist
+## Evaluation checklist

 1. Is your motion purposeful?
     - What problem is motion solving?